jquense/react-widgets/docs/components/pages/Multiselect.api.md

 This handler fires when the user chooses to create a new tag, not in the data list.
 It is up to the widget parent to implement creation logic, a common implementation is shown below, where the new tag is selected and added to the data list.

+Setting this to `false` will disable adding new tags.

 <EditableExample codeText={require('../examples/onCreate')(widgetName)}/>

 ### data?{ type: 'Array'}